JoshData/jot/README.md

 This library:

-* Models atomic data changes to JSON data structures (operations).
+* Models atomic changes to JSON data structures (operations).
-* Inverts, composes, and rebases operations (transforms).
+* Inverts, composes, and rebases operations (transformations).
 * Manages real-time collaborations between two or more users.
 * Provides example client/server code and a working example.